TheHashHub/node-express-boilerplate/README.md

 npm run build
 ```

-will compile your src into `/dist`, and
+will compile your server into `/dist`, and

 ```sh
 npm start